Sensory perception across the lifespan

 Sex

 Biological sex affects odor perception.
 A recent systematic review from Sorokowski and colleagues (2019) shows that women are systematically better than men when it comes to the olfactory system.
 They found differences in all three subdomains which were investigated in the studies they reviewed; odor identification, odor discrimination, and threshold detection.
 The effect was most pronounced in the odor detection test compared to the identification and discrimination test.
-There is evidence that hormones can play a role in this, but on the other hand, it may also be that these different tests are more targeted towards female odors than male odors, as a large variety of odors were used in the examined tests.
-As we know odor memory is mainly formed by exposure to odors which may affect the test results.
-On the other hand, it may also be that women have higher cognitive awareness of odors, they simply pay much more attention to them.
+There is evidence that hormones can play a role in this, or amount of neurons.
+On the other hand, it may also be that these different tests are more targeted towards odors that are (generally) more familiar to women than to men.[3]
+As we know, odor memory is mainly formed by exposure to odors which may affect the test results.
+However, it may also be that women have higher cognitive awareness of odors, they simply pay much more attention to them.
 Nevertheless, sex should be taken into account in olfactory studies.
-With regards to taste, there are some suggestions that women are more often supertasters (of tastes in general).
-However, this needs to be further investigated.
+Regarding taste, studies indicate that women generally possess a better sense of taste compared to men.
+They are more skilled at distinguishing and describing different tastes.
+Additionally, women tend to have more fungiform papillae on their tongues.
+This enhanced taste sensitivity is believed to be linked to evolutionary roles in protecting offspring.
+[4]